 Deflection Comparison: Steel vs Aluminum Beam

 This is not to say Aluminum is a bad material for crane beams or trailer frames.
 Not at all.
 I actually love aluminum.
-The above analysis just highlights one of the caveats comparing a Steel vs Aluminum beam.
+The above analysis just highlights one of the caveats comparing a Steel or Aluminum beam.